jp2321/dl4cv_dev/slides/chapter6_01_ObjectDetection.md

 Downside: A lot of regions would need to be passed to the network if a lot of objects are in the image.
 This is very inefficient in terms of computation.

 Source: Vasilev, 2019

+Note: In a naive approach, the image would be cut into regions.
+Each region would be passed to a CNN to classify the whole region.
+The coordinates of the bounding box are the coordinates of the region.
+While this approach is very easy to implement, it has the downside, that a lot of regions may be passed through the CNN, being slow and inefficient in computation.

 ---